inpsyde/config/README.md

 ```
 This interface reminds of PSR-11 and I considered to extend or simply use PRS-11 as interface but the documentation says that it is explicitly meant as common interface for [_dependency injection containers_](https://www.php-fig.org/psr/psr-11/).

-Also mixing up DI-Containers with config containers is not a good thing as both
+Also mixing up DI-Containers with config containers is not a good thing as both targeting different purposes.

 ### Setup/Config declaration